egking/egking_website/content/DataPhiles/index.md

 #### September 2020

-- September 25: Marianne Slaten
+- September 25: Shawn Abrahams
 - September 18: Open Q & A
 - September 11: No DataPhiles
 - September 4: Open Q & A